-In 2008, a separate website was launched (www.sdirwmp.org) in order to host specific information pertaining to the San Diego IRWM Program and move away from relying on the Project Clean Water website and database.
+In 2008, a Program website was launched (www.sdirwmp.org) to host specific information pertaining to the San Diego IRWM Program and move away from relying on the Project Clean Water website and database.
+The San Diego IRWM website is regularly updated with RAC meeting materials, grant funding information, and the latest IRWM efforts.
 Since adoption of the 2007 IRWM Plan, the RWMG has also developed an email distribution list specifically for the IRWM Program (separate from Project Clean Water).
-The RWMG uses the stakeholder email list to communicate regularly with specific IRWM stakeholders such as those actively involved in RAC meetings and activities.
-At key decision points, however - such as project solicitation for upcoming funding cycles and/or IRWM Plan updates - announcements are made to a broader audience to ensure that all interested parties are at the table.
-The broader IRWM stakeholder list, initially developed from the Project Clean Water stakeholder list, has grown considerably since the 2007 IRWM Plan adoption.
-Additional stakeholders included on the IRWM stakeholder list are identified through the ongoing RAC meeting process, through ongoing stakeholder outreach activities or from referrals from other interested parties.
+The RWMG uses the stakeholder email list to communicate regularly with IRWM stakeholders and interested parties.
+At key decision points - such as project solicitation for upcoming funding cycles or IRWM Plan updates - announcements are made to ensure that all interested parties are at the table.
+The IRWM stakeholder list has grown to over 500 contacts since adoption of the 2007 IRWM Plan.
+Other announcements and items of interest to IRWM stakeholders are also distributed to the email list, including water resource-related funding opportunities outside of the IRWM Program and water resource-related symposiums and forums.
+Stakeholders included on the IRWM stakeholder list are identified through the ongoing RAC meeting process, various outreach activities, or from referrals from other interested parties.
 Substantial outreach to new stakeholders, interested parties, and DACs has occurred since adoption of the 2007 IRWM Plan.
-Implementation of the Public Outreach and Disadvantaged and Environmental Justice Community Involvement Plan (2007) enabled broad public support for the water management projects included in the Proposition 50 and Proposition 84 Implementation Grant Applications, and the ongoing IRWM Program activities.
+Implementation of the Public Outreach and Disadvantaged and Environmental Justice Community Involvement Plan (2007, updated in 2012) enabled broad public support for the water management projects included in the Proposition 50 and Proposition 84 Implementation Grant Applications, and the ongoing IRWM Program activities.